Professor Amanda Fosang

 - Discovery Award for Excellence in Research Achievement, Murdoch Childrens Research Institute, 2006

 Professor Fosang's goal is to understand the complex interactions between cartilage cells and their matrix in both healthy cartilage and arthritic diseases.
-Her work focuses on the structure and function of the cartilage molecules, aggrecan and type II collagen, and the enzymes that destroy them in arthritic disease.
+Her work focuses on the structure and function of the key cartilage structural molecules and the enzymes that destroy them in arthritis.

 - Signalling through a bioactive fragment of aggrecan

-- An ultrasensitive assay to detect aggrecan degradation products in patient fluids
+- An ultrasensitive assay to detect cartilage degradation products in patient fluids

 Fosang AJ., Golub, SB., East CJ., Rogerson, FM.
 (2013) Abundant LacZ activity in the absence of Cre expression in the normal and inflamed synovium of adult Col2a1-Cre; ROSA26R(LacZ) reporter mice.
 Osteoarthritis Cart 21, 401-404